 Actuarial gains and losses are amortized over the average future service period of current active plan participants expected to receive benefits.
-The corridor approach is used to determine when actuarial gains and losses are to be amortized and is equal to 10 percent of the greater of the projected benefit obligation or the market related value of plan assets.
+The corridor approach is used to determine when actuarial gains and losses are to be amortized and is equal to 10% of the greater of the projected benefit obligation or the market related value of plan assets.
 The amount of gain or loss in excess of the calculated corridor is subject to amortization.
-The estimated net actuarial loss and prior service credit for the defined benefit pension plans that will be amortized from AOCL into net periodic benefit cost in 2017 are \$4.1 million and \$(0.2) million, respectively.
-The estimated net actuarial loss for the other defined benefit postretirement plan that will be amortized from AOCL into net periodic benefit cost in 2017 is \$0.8 million.
+The estimated net actuarial loss and prior service credit for the defined benefit pension plans that will be amortized from AOCL into net periodic benefit cost in 2018 are \$7.0 million and \$(0.2) million, respectively.
+The estimated net actuarial loss for the other defined benefit postretirement plan that will be amortized from AOCL into net periodic benefit cost in 2018 is \$0.6 million.

-The weighted-average rate assumptions used to determine benefit obligations as of December 31, 2015 and 2016 were as follows:
+The weighted-average rate assumptions used to determine benefit obligations were as follows:

-Pension Benefits 2015 2016 her ent Benefits · 2015 2016 Discount rate-Salaried plan (1) 3.95% 4.21% n/a n/a Discount rate-USW plan 3.82% 4.08% n/a n/a Discount rate-IUOE plan 4.03% 4.41% n/a n/a Discount rate-Other Postretirement Benefits n/a n/a 4.00% 3.85% Rate of compensation increase-Salaried plan (2) 4% - 11% 4% - 11% n/a n/a Rate of compensation increase-USW plan 3.50% 3.50% n/a n/a Rate of compensation increase-IUOE plan 5.00% 5.00% n/a n/a
+December 31,

+• 2016 2017

+Discount rate-Salaried plan 4.21% 3.70%

+Discount rate-USW plan 4.08% 3.54%

+Discount rate-IUOE plan 4.41% 3.79%

+Discount rate-Other Postretirement Benefits 3.85% 3.43%

+Rate of compensation increase-Salaried plan (1) 4% - 11% 4% - 11%

+Rate of compensation increase-USW plan 3.50% 3.50%

+Rate of compensation increase-IUOE plan 5.00% 5.00%